bormiopoli/test-twython-keyword-scraper/README.md

-# Sytac Python Exercise #
+# Python tweets by keywords using Twython #

-This development test is used as part of Sytac selection for Python developers.
-You are requested to develop a simple application that covers all the requirements listed below.
-To have an indication of the criteria that will be used to judge your submission, all the following are considered as metrics of good development:

-+ Correctness of the implementation
-+ Decent test coverage
-+ Code cleanliness
-+ Efficiency of the solution
-+ Careful choice of tools and data formats
-+ Use of production-ready approaches

-While no specific time limit is mandated to complete the exercise, you will be asked to provide your code within a given deadline from Sytac HR.
-You are free to choose any library.
+An implementation of Twython library that retrieves tweets with specific keywords and order them per timestamp after grouping them by user ID

 ## Task ##

-We would like you to write code that will cover the functionality explained below and provide us with the source, instructions to build and run the appliocation  as well as a sample output of an execution:
+This small program covers the functionality explained below and provide us with the source, instructions to build and run the appliocation  as well as a sample output of an execution:

 + Connect to the [Twitter Streaming API](https://dev.twitter.com/streaming/overview)
     * Use the following values: